-OUR GOALS AND INDICATORS, OUR DESIRED OUTCOMES
+OUR GOALS AND INDICATORS, OUR DESIRED OUTCOMES AND IMPACT

-Our goal is to have zero incidents for both workplace and
+Our goal is to have zero incidents for both workplace and commuting, and we measure both of these rates and publish them.

-We will continue to have a strong health programme

-focussed on the pandemic and protecting people from it.
+We will continue to have a strong health programme focussed on the pandemic and protecting people from it.
 This will provide the basis for a broader-based health and wellbeing programme after the pandemic risks recede.